 Thanks to Ian, who raised this question with me a few blog posts ago, we can touch on metering for new photographers who are often intimidated by their metering settings.
 Metering is simply a way for your camera to assess how much light is present in the scene that is being photographed.
 Historically, photographers used a light meter (which many still do) to measure the amount of light available on their subject.
 Nowadays, the dSLR cameras have a way of measuring the available light in order to decide how it is going to expose the scene.
 However, as we know, light levels vary quite drastically, creating a need for our cameras to have a number of different ways to measure light in order to correctly expose the shot.
 These are known as metering modes and are usually expressed in three ways:

-Spot / Partial metering: Here, the camera takes the reading from one specific spot and sets an accurate exposure for that part of the image only.
+Here, the camera takes the reading from one specific spot and sets an accurate exposure for that part of the image only.
 No readings are taken from any other part of the image.
-True spot metering will measure roughly the inner most 1-2% of the image, where partial metering will take into account about 9-10% of the image as a measurement.
+True spot metering will measure roughly the inner most 1-2% of the image.
+Partial metering will take into account about 9-10% of the image as a measurement.
 This type of metering should be used when the subject has to be correctly exposed no matter what the lighting is like around the rest of it.
-This will ensure the most predictable exposure results, but can get tricky if the metering spot does not provide the best average, allowing for over or under-exposure across the rest of the image.
+This will ensure the most predictable exposure results.
+It can get tricky if the metering spot does not provide the best average, allowing for over or under-exposure across the rest of the image.

-Matrix metering: This is the most sophisticated type of light metering, and is often the default mode for most cameras.
-It works by taking lots of different readings across the scene, while also taking into account the position of the main subject, the foreground and the background, any colouring, highlights, shadows or backlighting.
-The camera then takes this information and compares it to a database of similar ‘typical’ types of scenes and guesses what type of picture is being taken, exposing it accordingly.
+This is the most sophisticated type of light metering, and is often the default mode for most cameras.
+It works by taking lots of different readings across the scene, while also taking into account the position of the main subject.
+The foreground and the background, any colouring, highlights, shadows or backlighting.
+The camera then takes this information and compares it to a database of similar ‘typical’ types of scenes.
+It guesses what type of picture is being taken, exposing it accordingly.